Tips and tricks for healthy finances

 Visualize your expenses

 Where is your money going?
 Be aware of your cash flow.
 You can use the tools that best suit you.
 Bank statement.
-Google Sheets, banking platform, an app, etc. Analyze what behavior you can change.
+Google Sheets, banking platform, an app, or comprehensive financial management solutions can help you visualize and manage your expenses effectively.
+Analyze what behavior you can change.
 Are you spending too much on sweets?
 Booze?

 We hope these tips are helpful!
 If you have any questions, please feel free to leave them on the comments!
 If you’d like us to give more tips, let us know!